awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 This example uses the AWS Encryption CLI to encrypt the contents of all of the files in a directory\.

 When a command affects multiple files, the AWS Encryption CLI processes each file individually\.
-It gets the file contents, gets a unique data key for the file from the master key, encrypts the file contents under the data key, and writes the results to a new file to the output directory\.
-As a result, you can manage, store, and decrypt the output files independently\.
+It gets the file contents, gets a unique [data key](concepts.md#DEK) for the file from the master key, encrypts the file contents under the data key, and writes the results to a new file in the output directory\.
+As a result, you can decrypt the output files independently\.

 This listing of the `TestDir` directory shows the plaintext files that we want to encrypt\.